-Development of water management system in order to improve the quality of water bodies and to minimize the risks of drought, floods, inland inundation.
-Investments should focus preferably on areas affected mostly by droughts.
+Development of water management system in order to improve the quality of water bodies and to

-The following types of action could be implemented: establishment of new or reconstruction of improve the quality of water bodies, as watersheds and the connecting sluices and construction of related water quality monitoring systems.
+The following types of action could be implemented: establishment of new or reconstruction of water management systems, as watersheds and the connecting sluices and construction of related water quality monitoring systems.
 The investment shall contain restoration actions of the natural environment to redress or prevent the negative impact on the environment of the water management actions.
 Developments involving renewable energy solutions will be supported.
 The actions can contain environmental friendly awareness-raising activities, e.g. for decreasing the fertiliser use which have positive benefit for both water and air quality.

-Target groups of the actions are the inhabitants of CBR and the natural environment

-Potential beneficiaries of the actions are water management organisations, in partnership with local governments, water management associations if relevant
+Target groups of the actions are the inhabitants of CBR and the natural environment Potential beneficiaries of the actions are water management organisations, in partnership with local governments, water management associations if relevant